-“System designers and integrators have been requesting a convenient, compact solution for applications ranging from stabilization and pointing of high-speed gimbals to autonomous vehicle control and,” explains Jay Napoli, KVH’s vice president of /OEM sales.
+“System designers and integrators have been requesting a convenient, compact solution for applications ranging from stabilization and pointing of high-speed gimbals to autonomous vehicle control and navigation,” explains Jay Napoli, KVH’s vice president of FOG/OEM sales.
 “We’ve developed an IMU that is less costly and offers better performance than competing systems, while also offering an industry standard RS-422 interface along with user programmable data outputs, making it very easy to integrate into new or existing applications.
 Designed to withstand demanding environments with extreme stability.
 The device delivers excellent bias stability.

 The new system adds to KVH’s TACNAV the Fiber-Optical Gyro (FOG) based tactical navigation system product line, which has become an essential element of vehicular situational awareness systems, maintaining full functionality even in GPS-denied environments.